-Since the beginning of the coronavirus pandemic, the U.S. has seen toilet paper, hand sanitizer, and household disinfectants consistently fly off store shelves.
-But Americans aren’t just stocking up on cleaning supplies.
+Throughout the coronavirus pandemic, the U.S. has seen toilet paper, hand sanitizer, and household disinfectants consistently fly off store shelves.
+But Americans haven't just been stocking up on cleaning supplies.
 They’re also filling their liquor cabinets.

-According to market research firm Nielsen, in-store alcohol sales rose nearly 27% percent during the nine weeks ended May 9th from the same period last year.
+According to market research firm Nielsen, in-store alcohol sales rose nearly 27% percent during the nine weeks ended May 9th, 2020, at the start of the pandemic, from the same period last year.
 Meanwhile, online alcohol sales surged 253%.

 The sales uptick has prompted concern from health officials, who worry that increased alcohol consumption could have serious long-term health consequences, including increased risk of illnesses like COVID-19.
 While the occasional glass of wine or beer may not have any extreme impact on your health, it’s important to be mindful of your drinking habits, especially right now.
 Here’s what you need to know about alcohol and your health:

 Alcohol and COVID-19